PiWebswiss/CS50-Project/README.md

+Here is your corrected text with grammar and spelling errors fixed:

 # Web OCR Application

 #### Video Demo: [video](URL-to-add)
 TODO

+Due to the lack of a good microphone, I used the OpenAI API to read the text for me.
+Big thanks to the OpenAI API! :)

 #### Description:
 My project is a web application for performing Optical Character Recognition (OCR) using different models.
 It provides a user interface to upload images, processes the images on the server side, and returns the predicted text.
 You can choose between two different methods to perform OCR, **currently available only in English**: